 - Have been produced with significant contributions from a local or regional media outlet

-- Have been published during the preceding calendar year
+- Have been published during the 2021 calendar year

 - Have been published in a U.S.-based media outlet

 - Have been published in English or — if published in a different language — accompanied by an English translation.